Sieve of Eratosthenes in Python & C++

 1. Use a simple sieve to find prime numbers from 2 to Segmented Sieve and store them in an array.

-3. For every segment, iterate through the segment and mark the multiple of prime numbers found in step 1.
-This step requires O(Segmented Sieve) at max.
+3. For every segment, iterate through the segment and mark the multiples of the prime numbers found in step 1.
+This step requires O(Segmented Sieve) at maximum.

-The regular sieve requires O(n) auxiliary memory space, whereas the segmented sieve requires O(Segmented Sieve), which is a big improvement for a large n.
-The method has a downside also because it does not improve time complexity.
+The regular sieve requires O(n) auxiliary memory space, whereas the segmented sieve requires O(Segmented Sieve), which is a substantial improvement for a large n.
+The method has a downside as well, because it does not improve time complexity.

 Complexity Analysis